 Introduction

 Times are complicated.
-Unfortunately, teams are shrinking, while companies still need to push for growth, which means more work with fewer hands.
-Among the never-ending challenges, tasks, features, and bugs, there is one thing that is constantly growing and becoming more complicated over time - data.
+Unfortunately, teams are shrinking, cost reduction is everywhere, and companies need to push for growth, which means more work with fewer hands.
+Among the never-ending challenges, tasks, features, and bugs, there is one thing that is constantly growing and becoming more complicated over time – data.

 Within data, multiple categories exist, like data streaming, batch processing, pipelines, data warehouse, and databases.